mikesmithgh/kitty-scrollback.nvim/README.md

 # 😽 kitty-scrollback.nvim

-Navigate your Kitty scrollback buffer to quickly search, copy, or execute commands in Neovim.
+Navigate your Kitty scrollback buffer to quickly search, copy, and execute commands in Neovim.

 <!-- panvimdoc-ignore-start -->